 Intraday trading is a style of trading that involves buying and selling financial instruments within the same trading day to capture short-term price movements¹.
 Here are some popular intraday trading strategies:

-.
+1. Momentum strategies: These strategies aim to capitalize on quick bursts in price.
 Momentum strategies involve identifying and investing in assets, such as stocks or currencies, that have been on an upward trajectory, and conversely, divesting from those on a downtrend.
 This concept is rooted in behavioral finance, as it assumes that trends persist due to investor psychology.Success with momentum strategies relies on meticulous analysis, risk management, and discipline.
 While they offer the potential for substantial gains, they come with inherent risks and require a firm grasp of market dynamics.

 2. Breakout strategies: These strategies seek to capitalize on support/resistance breakouts and high/low breakouts.